Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: : Enforcing Attention for 3D Medical Image Segmentation

+\textbf{SwiGLU MLP Blocks.} Following advances in NLP and computer vision in natural images, Gated Linear Units (GLUs) have succeeded default ViT MLP blocks \citep{shazeer2020glu}.
+Recently, Swish-Activation GLUs (SwiGLU), as introduced in \citet{fang2024eva} with an additional LayerNorm block, showed state-of-the-art performance in the natural imaging domain.
+We found this to translate to dense 3D medical image segmentation and hence adopted this MLP block structure.

-\textbf{Lightweight decoder}\\ To minimize the number of convolutional layers, we use a lightweight convolutional decoder composed of a sequence of back-to-back transposed convolution, normalization, and activation (TPConv-Norm-Act) blocks projecting the tokens back into full-resolution image space.
+\textbf{Lightweight low-convolutional decoder.} To limit the number of convolutional layers, we use a lightweight decoder composed of a sequence of back-to-back transposed convolution, normalization, and activation (\texttt{TPConv-Norm-Act}) blocks projecting the tokens back into full-resolution image space.
 This minimizes UNet-index and consequently convolutional influence, and simultaneously frees up VRAM to process the longer visual token sequence.